Organisational Overview / Our most material issues

 The Venture will continue to engage proactively with key stakeholders to

-attempt to find solutions to critical logistics issues which have worsened
+attempt to find solutions to critical logistics issues, which have worsened over

 Climate change